 When a disc herniates, the contents may compress the spinal cord or the spinal nerve roots.
 To complicate matters, sometimes fragments from the annulus (the outer disc wall) may break away from the parent disc and drift into the spinal canal.

 We encourage you to contact us to request a no-obligation complimentary MRI review or discuss your conditions with one of our medical professionals.
-Find out why The Bonati Procedures are considered to be among the best solutions for advanced spine surgery in the world.
+Find out why The Bonati Procedures are considered to be among the best for advanced spine surgery in the world.